per1234/esp32-signal-generator/README.md

 ### AP Mode

 Whenever a WiFi connection could not be established, the device enters the access-point (AP) mode, acting as a WiFi AP with `SigGen` as its SSID.
-The AP mode can be forced by uncommenting `#define FORCE_AP` in *SigGen.ino*.
+The AP mode can be forced by uncommenting `#define FORCE_AP` in *SigGen/SigGen.ino*.

 ### WiFi Configuration